kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 What that means is that once we have settled on a direction for the second component, we calculate the scores values by perpendicularly projecting each observation towards this second direction vector.
 The score values for the second component are the locations along this line.
 As before, there will be some positive and some negative score values.
 This completes our second component:

 	* This second direction vector, called :math:`\mathbf{p}_2`, is also a :math:`K \times 1` vector.
 It is a unit vector that points in the direction of next-greatest variation.

-	* The scores, collected in the vector called :math:`\mathbf{t}_2` are found by taking a perpendicular projection from each observation onto the :math:`\mathbf{p}_2` vector.
+	* The scores (distances), collected in the vector called :math:`\mathbf{t}_2`, are found by taking a perpendicular projection from each observation onto the :math:`\mathbf{p}_2` vector.

 Notice that the |p1| and :math:`\mathbf{p}_2` vectors jointly define a plane.
 This plane is the *latent variable model* with two components.
 With one component the latent variable model is just a line, with two components, the model is a plane, and with 3 or more components, the model is defined by a hyperplane.
 We will use the letter :math:`a` to identify the number of components.
-The PCA model is said to have :math:`A` components, where :math:`a = 1, 2, 3, \ldots A`.
+The PCA model is said to have :math:`A` components, or :math:`A` latent variables, where :math:`a = 1, 2, 3, \ldots A`.

 This hyperplane is really just the best approximation we can make of the original data.
-The perpendicular distance from each point onto the plane is called the *residual distance*.
+The perpendicular distance from each point onto the plane is called the *residual distance* or *residual error*.
 So what a principal component model does is break down our raw data into two parts:

  	#.	a latent variable model (given by vectors :math:`\mathbf{p}` and :math:`\mathbf{t}`), and

  	#.	a residual error.

 A principal component model is one type of latent variable model.
 A PCA model is computed in such a way that the latent variables are oriented in the *direction that gives greatest variance* of the scores.
 There are other latent variable models, but they are computed with different objectives.